jgagne/ajovt3-zs20-vskk/01-bespoke-character-description.md

 - Size: Use a square with a width and height of `1080 px` × `1080 px` (think Instagram artwork size).
 - Format: If it’s a photo, save as a JPG; and if it’s *not* a photo, save as a PNG.
-- Name: Use a meaningful filename and in lowercase.
+- Name: Use a meaningful filename, in lowercase, and without spaces; use a hyphen or underscore instead.
   - For example: `capital-letter-o.jpg`

 #### Text